VenterMEI/CSAPPInAction/README.md

 1. CSAPP third edition

 2. Dependency

 My executable environment is Ubuntu for WSL in MicrosoftStore.

-The compiler configuration is same with CSAPP:
+The compiler version is same with CSAPP:

-'''gcc -std=gnu11 progName.c'''
+`gcc -std=gnu11 progName.c`